koby-nob/POS-Software-Migration/README.md

 - <h2>Description </h2>

-    - This project entails the process of migrating Legacy Point of Sale (POS) system from windows to Android system.
+    - This project entails the process of migrating legacy (windows) point of sale (POS) systems to android system (cloud based).

 - <h2>Operating System Used </h2>